 Due to the coronavirus pandemic and state and local emergency declarations put in place to help stop the spread of the disease, the North Richland Hills City Council voted to postpone the May 2, 2020 Special Election for street improvements.
-The election will move to the next uniform election date, occurring on November 3, 2020, unless an earlier date occurring after May 2 is authorized by the governor.
-View the City Council memorandum and resolution regarding this action here.
+The election will move to the next uniform election date, occurring on November 3, 2020.
+Early voting for the election will be held October 19 - 30.
+Polling hours and locations will be shared as soon as the information is available.

 Bond Election for NRH Streets